huangjiadidi/DeepFakeMnist/README.md

 This page contain the download link for our proposed data [DeepFake Mnist+](https://arxiv.org/abs/2108.07949), [download link](https://1fichier.com/?xva635m3whdgcae2k81q).

+The paper has been accepted by ICCV21 workshop: AIM2021 (Advances in Image Manipulation workshop).

 We will update code and trained models for re-production later.

 # Dataset Introdution